PsiUpsilonEI/Bylaws/README.md

 2. In case of dispute, the J-Board shall interpret the bylaws.
 3. A willful disobedience of these bylaws is grounds for fine or disciplinary action at the discretion of the Executive Committee.
 4. All Chapter policies that are not amendments are only valid for one year.
-5. A bylaw may be suspended by a Class C vote, for a time period (specified in the motion) no greater than one (1) year.
+5. A bylaw may be suspended by a Class A vote, for a time period (specified in the motion) no greater than one (1) year.

 ### Section 4: Amendments